cwc4github/PracticalMachineLearningProject/Project.md

 ## Conclusions
 Compared predictions with the cross-validation set, the accuracy of the Decision-Tree and Random-Forests models is 0.739 and 0.993, respectively.
-Therefore, the Random Forests model is selected to the 20 test cases available in the test data.
+Therefore, the Random Forests model is selected to the 20 test cases available in the testing set.

 ## Applying Selected Model to Test Set
 There are 20 samples in the testing set.
 The predictions is printed below and written into files for assignment submissions.